nomeata/sat-britney/README.txt

    each arch.
  * It might be interesting to run edost-distchek before and after our runs, to find identify wrongly migrated packages.
- * SAT-Britney does not read the existing hint files for britney and thus suggests to migrate packages that are blocked.